rubocop/rubocop/README.md

 `--except`                | Run all cops enabled by configuration except the specified cop(s) and/or departments.
 `--auto-gen-config`       | Generate a configuration file acting as a TODO list.
 `--show-cops`             | Shows available cops and their configuration.
-`--fail-level`            | Minimum severity for exit with error code.
+`--fail-level`            | Minimum [severity](#severity) for exit with error code.
+Full severity name or upper case initial can be given.
+Normally, auto-corrected offenses are ignored.
+Use `A` or `autocorrect` if you'd like them to trigger failure.

 ### Cops